-- the work of the internal auditor;

-- the work of the external auditors;

-- the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- on discharge of the Board of Trustees financial decisions to help the committee consider actions and assess year on year progress - the work of the internal auditor; - the work of the external auditors; - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and finance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit, risk and finance committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-(A company limited by guarantee) GOVERNANCE E STATEMENT (CONTINUED) Approved by order of the members of the board of Trustees on 2 December 2019 and signed on their behalf by: Mr W Hawkins Chair of Trustees Mrs L Conley Accounting Officer
+Approved by order of the members of the board or trustees and signed on their benail by.
+Mr W Hawkins Chair of Trustees Mrs L Conley Accounting Officer Date: